ciriousjoker/polishedcrystal_semifaithful/MULTIPLAYER.md

 2.  **Validate Received Chunk:** Upon completion of a transfer, the received byte from `rSB` is validated.

+    - **Duplicate Detection:** The received `rSB` value is compared with the last received `rSB` value.
+If they are identical, this indicates a duplicate packet (common with emulator speed mismatches) and the packet is ignored.
+This provides robust tolerance for timing differences between emulators.
     - Bit 7 must be 0 (Valid bit).
 If it's 1, this indicates a floating line or invalid transmission.
     - Received `AckIn` (bit 5) must be a flipped version of the last sent `SeqOut` (and vice versa).
 If it doesn't match, it means the other player did not correctly receive the last chunk.
 This is a critical error, and the entire package transmission is restarted from the beginning (`.restart_package`).
-    - The received `SEQ` bit (bit 6) is checked.
-If it's the same as the last `SEQ` received from that player, the chunk is ignored as a duplicate.

 3.  **Process Valid Chunk:** If the `ACK` and `SEQ` bits are valid: